 We know this is a worrying time for the cystic fibrosis (CF) community, and many have questions and concerns about the spread of the coronavirus (COVID-19) and how it may affect them.
 We have tried to provide some answers to the frequent questions we’ve received to our helpline below.
 It’s important that people also seek advice from their CF team to support their decisions.

-Restrictions remain in place across the UK, and vary by nation.
+Coronavirus restrictions remain in place across the UK, and vary by nation.
+In December, the Government reissued ‘work from home’ guidance for England, and across the rest of the UK the advice is also to work from home where possible.
 This is an evolving situation, and the most up to date information can be accessed via the links below.